 “Fishmeal is a natural and well-balanced source of high-quality protein,” adds Trygve Berg Lea, Sustainability Manager Skretting.
 “As an ingredient in aquaculture feed, fishmeal carries large quantities of energy per unit weight and is an excellent source of protein, lipids (oils), minerals and vitamins.

 “The processing of seafood for human consumption generates vast amounts of by-products such as trimmings, fins, frames, heads, shells, skin and viscera which can be converted and utilised as valuable products for aquaculture.
 The utilisation of by-products is essential because it eliminates waste by increasing efficiency through value addition,” continues Berg Lea.
 “As such, Skretting will continue to use some fishmeal in our products if it benefits the nutritional composition of the feed, is economic, and the source of fishmeal is responsibly managed fisheries or the valuable use of by-products from seafood processing.”

-The arrival of MicroBalance FLX does not bring an end to Skretting’s MicroBalance research.
-"MicroBalance FLX is a major breakthrough in terms of salmon nutrition that will definitely help us to accelerate the development of MicroBalance for other species that are currently more dependent on fishmeal, for example shrimp, sea bass, turbot and other marine fish." says Alex Obach, Managing Director at Skretting ARC.
-"But this is not the end of the road.
+This is not the end of Skretting’s MicroBalance® research.
+“This is a major breakthrough in terms of salmon nutrition that will definitely help us to accelerate the development of MicroBalance® for other species that are currently more dependent on fishmeal, for example shrimp, sea bass, turbot and other marine fish.” says Alex Obach, Managing Director at Skretting ARC.
+“But this is not the end of the road.
 We are on a mission.
 Becoming independent of fishmeal gives us the opportunity to explore alternative and novel raw materials that perhaps are not even considered in the spectrum of possibilities today.
 Can we produce fish in the future using resources without being in competition with foods for human consumption?
-We are curious, and we will keep searching."
+We are curious, and we will keep searching.”